AnggaR96s/Reforestation/README.md

-## When do doctors get angry?
-When they run out of patients.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.